GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 Return the current line number.
 - **Flush()**
 Flushes all buffers.
+- **Culture**\
+Sets the default Culture for decimal / double conversions etc. For more complex conversions use the ICustomCsvParse interface.

 # CsvWriter\<T\>
 this writer is faster then CsvStreamWriter, it is optamized to serialize the objects to rows.